AdalZanabria/WSL-Forwarding/README.md

   - Yes it is, and for that I invite you to check the source code in the repository before downloading and executing it so you can be sure that it doesn't contain any malicious code.
 - Does this work to connect WSL with another hypervisor such as VirtualBox or VMware?
   - WSL requires the Microsoft Hyper-V hypervisor, and generally it is not possible to run more than one hypervisor at a time.
+- I restarted my virtual machine/host machine and I can't access it again from WSL
+  - The DHCP can change the IP of the virtual machine, and the port configuration can be reset after restarting your host computer, you need to run the script again.
+It is adviced to run the script everytime you'll need to connect to a Hyper-V virtual machine from WSL.